avajs/cooperate/README.md

 Like `acquire()` and `acquireNow()`, `down()` waits for the semaphore's value to be at least the requested amount, while `downNow()` rejects with `SemaphoreDownError` if the value cannot be decremented immediately.

-These `CountingSemaphore`s do not release the "acquired" amount when a test worker exits.
+These unmanaged semaphores do not release the "acquired" amount when a test worker exits.